elec-e8408-mini-project-2025/project-documentation/README.md

 - Home screen shows top and average values of trips and the last trip you have done
 - View with a list of all trips, every trip can be deleted from this view
-- Configuration view where the setup for the BT connection is and with what intervalls the RPi tries to connect to it
+- Configuration view provides features to setup for the BT connection and to transfer data from LilyGO T-Watch to the persistend local data storage on the Web Application

 ### Hardware interfaces

 - WebUI software will run on a RPi 3 and utilize a standard monitor, mouse and keyboard setup.
-- The hiking app will use a TWatch v2.
+- The hiking app will use a T-Watch v2.
 If modified a bit it can also use the versions v1 and v3, if the GPS is disabled.

 ### Software interfaces